snown/pooltool/README.md

-# pooltool
+# pooltool - Interactive Drive Management System

+## 🤖 **FOR AI AGENTS: REQUIRED READING**

+**⚠️ CRITICAL: Before making ANY changes to this codebase, you MUST read these files:**

+1. **[DEVELOPER_GUIDE.md](./DEVELOPER_GUIDE.md)** - Module patterns, namespace conventions, performance best practices
+2. **[INTERACTIVE_DRIVE_MANAGEMENT_PLAN.md](./INTERACTIVE_DRIVE_MANAGEMENT_PLAN.md)** - Architecture overview and implementation status
+3. **[bootstrap.sh](./bootstrap.sh)** - Understand the module loading system

+**Key Rules for AI Agents:**
+- ✅ Always follow the namespace pattern in DEVELOPER_GUIDE.md
+- ✅ Use bulk health collection functions (not per-drive calls)
+- ✅ Test changes with existing test commands in pooltool.sh
+- ❌ Never use full namespaces in function definitions
+- ❌ Never make individual arcconf calls for multiple drives

 ## Overview
 `pooltool` is a modular Bash-based utility for managing files and disks in a RAID storage environment.
-It provides commands for finding, copying, moving files, and managing disks and SnapRAID devices.
-All functionality is contained within this directory and its subfolders.
+It provides commands for finding, copying, moving files, and managing disks and SnapRAID devices, with advanced interactive drive management and health monitoring capabilities.

 ## Usage